-So make sure to complete your due diligence if you choose to purchase low float stocks.
+So make sure to complete your due diligence if you choose to purchase them.

 Is it still worth investing in low float stocks?

-While there are risks associated with investing in low float stocks, it's still well worth incorporating low float stocks into a diversified investment portfolio.
+While there are risks associated with investing in low float stocks, it's still well worth incorporating them into a diversified investment portfolio.

 Especially if you are the type of investor who prefers holding on to stocks in order to benefit from long term gains or are interested in becoming a day trader.